carapace-sh/carapace-pixi/docs/src/wiretap.md

 ## Implicit

-Other completion sources can [implicitly] be used for commands unknown to [Carapace].
+Other completion sources can be configured for an [implicit] fallback.

 ![80x12@0:11.5](./wiretap/implicit.cast)